On Calderon's problem for the connection Laplacian: Preliminaries

 Proposition~\ref{loc} is an important initial ingredient in the proof of our main result, Theorem~\ref{t1}.
 In particular, it says that the symbol of the Dirichlet-to-Neumann operator determines the metric and connection on the boundary.
 Moreover, if these data are real-analytic, then the symbol determines them in a neighbourhood of the boundary.
+It is worth noting that although, in general, the connection Laplacian has a zero order term in a fixed frame, it does not have a natural conformal gauge invariance property, similar to the one for the conformal Laplacian, see~\cite{DKSU09,LLS22}.
+This can be seen from the explicit formula for the zero term in boundary normal coordinates and boundary normal frame in~\cite{RG21}.
+In particular, the phenomenon described in~\cite[Theorem~8.4]{DKSU09} does not occur for the connection Laplacian, and the statement of Proposition~\ref{loc} is indeed natural.

+In dimension two, the formulae in~\cite{Cek20,RG21} do not allow us to determine the normal derivatives of the metric tensor.
+However, the Taylor series of the connection matrix can still be recovered from the Dirichlet-to-Neumann operator, assuming that the metric tensor together with all its derivatives is known.
+More precisely, the following version of Proposition~\ref{loc} holds, see~\cite{RG21}. \begin{prop} Let $(M,g,E)$ be a vector bundle over a compact Riemannian surface with boundary, equipped with a connection $\nabla^E$, and let $\Sigma\subset\partial M$ be an open set that trivialises $\left.E\right|_{\partial M}$.
+For a local coordinate $x^1$ on $\Sigma$ and a local frame $\{s_\ell\}$ of $E$ over $\Sigma$ let $p_j(x,\xi)$, where $j\leqslant 1$, be a full symbol of the Dirichlet-to-Neumann operator $\Lambda$.
+Then the Taylor series of the connection matrix $\omega$ of $\nabla^E$ in the boundary normal coordinates $(x^1,x^2)$ and the boundary normal frame $\{\bar s_\ell\}$ at a point $x$ on the boundary are determined by explicit formulae in terms of the matrix-valued functions $p_j(x,\xi)$, where $j\leqslant 1$, the metric tensor $g$, and their derivatives at $x$. \end{prop}

 Now let $(M_i,E_i,\nabla^i)$, where $i=1,2$, be two vector bundles over compact Riemannian manifolds with boundary $(M_i,g_i)$, equipped with connections $\nabla^i$.
 Suppose that these data are {\em gauge equivalent} in the following sense: there exists a vector bundle isomorphism $\Phi:E_1\to E_2$ that covers an isometry $\Psi:(M_1,g_1)\to (M_2,g_2)$ such that $\Phi^*\nabla^{2}=\nabla^1$.
 Then, using relation~\eqref{gauge:l} it is straightforward to conclude that the corresponding Dirichlet-to-Neumann operators $\Lambda_1$ and $\Lambda_2$ intertwine, that is